xster/flutter-wiki/Compiling-the-engine.md

 cd out
 find . -mindepth 1 -maxdepth 1 -type d | xargs -n 1 sh -c 'ninja -C $0 || exit 255'
 ```
+For `--runtime-mode=profile` build, please also consider adding `--no-lto` option to the `gn` command.
+It will make linking much faster with a small sacrifice on the binary size and memory usage (which probably doesn't matter for debugging or performance benchmark purposes.)

 ## Compiling for iOS (from macOS)